 The best place to see wild brown bears in Finland is along the eastern border near Russia.
 While there are about 1,500 wild bears in Finland, it’s highly unlikely that you’ll run into one on a leisurely walk through the forest.
 Brown bears have a great sense of smell and will normally run away long before you both cross paths.

 For the best chance of seeing wild brown bears, I suggest going with a local tour guide.
-We joined an afternoon bear watching excursion with the Martinselkonen Wilds Centre about 65km north east of Suomussalmi.
+We went bear watching in Finland with the Martinselkonen Wilds Centre which is located about 65km northeast of Suomussalmi.
 During our 5 hour guided trip, we saw over 10 wild brown bears, some even came within 3 meters of our bear hide!